Python Regular Expression (RegEx)

 In these examples:

-• We use {} to specify the number of occurrences for digit sequences.
+to specify the number of occurrences for digit sequences. - We use

-• For each match, we extract and print the captured groups.
+to find all occurrences of the pattern in the text. - For each match, we extract and print the captured groups.

 Output: